 Our classroom courses run the gamut from medieval chant to hip-hop, from Western music theory to musical systems from other parts of the globe.
 Whether you are contemplating a music major or taking your very first course in music, we have courses appropriate to your background.

 Students across campus are welcome to participate in the department’s many and varied ensembles.
 Some ensembles require auditions, others are open to anyone.
-Click hearn to learn more.
+Click here to learn more about performance opportunities.

 Cornell’s composers, performers, and music scholars shape the character of musical life on campus, and their impact is felt all over the world.
 Click here to browse profiles of our faculty.

 Music majors, minors, and non-majors alike benefit from the enormous collection of scores, books, recordings, and videos housed in the Sidney Cox Library of Music and Dance.
 Click here to explore the library.